 11. What should I expect to receive after a cremation?

-After cremation human ashes will be given to you in an unglamorous container – unless you have specified and paid for something different.
+Afterward the crematorium will return the ashes to you (or your funeral director) in an unglamorous container - unless you have specified and paid for something different.

 For an adult studies show that on average, the weight of cremated remains for men is about 7.13 pounds (plus or minus 1.2 pounds) roughly 3.5kg and for women, 4.9 pounds (plus or minus 1 pound) roughly 2.5kg.